sydasif/python-book/docs/source/03_collection/03_set.md

 # Output: {'10.1.1.1', '192.168.100.1', '192.168.100.2'}
 ```

-We can also use the `.update()` method to merge two sets into one.
-This will add all the elements from another set to the original set, and remove any duplicates.
+You can also use the `.update()` method to merge two sets.
+This adds all elements from another set to the original set, removing duplicates.
 For example:

 ```python
 addresses = {"192.168.100.1", "192.168.100.2"}